 Sometimes, I think back to how I used to view makeup and shudder (hello, pastel pink MAC Lip Glass!).
 I didn’t necessarily have any rules, but I definitely shied away from anything that was too much of an “event.”
 Years later, I love the look of a bold lip and have found it be a fun and fairly feasible beauty statement.
 I was especially taken by the three lip pencils Byrdie sent me this month, with the NYX’s Chunky Dunk Hydrating Lippie, a glossy stain-balm hybrid, as my favorite of the bunch.
 The formulations are more of a comfortable color commitment, without being too saturated, and they’re super user-friendly.

 Love these picks?
-Click here to see the products Moore chose for August!
+You'll really love all the products Moore chose for August!